What Causes High Blood Pressure? Understanding Your Risk Factors

 Alcohol and Smoking: Regularly drinking above the recommended 14 units a week raises blood pressure over time, while smoking causes immediate, temporary spikes and long-term vessel damage.

-2. Age and Genetics
+See What's Inside →2.
+Age and Genetics

 Some factors are unfortunately out of our control, but knowing them helps you stay vigilant.